 |GUITAR RIG||RIG KONTROL 3||Automatic switch only (see next section)|

-* If you use KOMPLETE KONTROL MK1 in stand-alone mode, press only INSTANCE and then turn the Browse knob to switch to MIDI in the computer screen.
+* If using KOMPLETE KONTROL MK1 in stand-alone mode, press only INSTANCE and then turn the Browse knob to switch to MIDI on the computer screen.
 Switch back to Native mode by pressing SHIFT + INSTANCE.

 Switching to MIDI Mode Automatically by Launching Controller Editor